DES157/libraries/frameworks/node/npm.md

 ###### update npm

-This is the new and preferred way, as shown [here](https://docs.npmjs.com/getting-started/installing-node).
+This is the new and preferred way, as shown [here](https://docs.npmjs.com/getting-started/installing-node) and [here](https://docs.npmjs.com/troubleshooting/try-the-latest-stable-version-of-npm).

     npm install npm@latest -g